devkitPro/nds-hb-menu/README.md

 # or even separated by both tabs and spaces
 argument6 argument7	argument8
 ```

+## File associations
+Data files can be associated with NDS files via .ext files.
+These are like .argv files, but instead of being run directly they are named after the file extension of the data file and run when that data file is opened.
+For example, placing a file named `txt.ext` in the `/nds` folder with the contents `/nds/notes.nds` will open the `notes.nds` app when a `.txt` file is selected.

 # License
 Note: While the GPL license allows you to distribute modified versions of this program it would be appreciated if any improvements are contributed to devkitPro.
 Ultimately the community as a whole is better served by having a single official source for tools, applications and libraries.